-We are asking all of our team members and patients to take their temperature, the night before and the morning of their arrival at our office.
+- We ask that all team members and patients take their temperature both the night before and the morning of their arrival at our office.

-All internal doors will be propped open in order to minimize contact of surfaces.
+- All internal doors will be propped open to minimize contact of surfaces.
 All common areas, including the front desk, will be sanitized every hour.

-We have upgraded our personal protective equipment for our team.
-Our front office team members will be wearing masks and gloves.
-Our clinical team members will be wearing gowns, masks (level 3, KN95, N95- depending on the procedure), goggles, or face shields during the procedure.
+- Our team now uses upgraded personal protective equipment.
+Front office team members wear masks and gloves.
+Clinical team members wear gowns, masks (level 3, KN95, or N95, depending on the procedure), goggles, and face shields during procedures.

 - We have always and will continue to use a rubber dam for our root canal procedures.
 Rubber dams have been shown to significantly reduce aerosols during dental procedures.

-If you have any questions regarding any of the above, please don’t hesitate to ask one of our team members.
+If you have any questions or concerns regarding our health and safety protocols, please don’t hesitate to reach out to one of our team members.
 Thank you for your trust and confidence in our practice.
-Ballantyne Endodontics is looking forward to making your root canal a positive experience.
+As always, Ballantyne Endodontics looks forward to making your root canal a positive experience!

 The Team at Ballantyne Endodontics

 IMPORTANT INFORMATION REGARDING COVID-19

-In recognition of ongoing news reports and the continued spread of the COVID-19 virus, we realize our patients have questions.
-As dedicated health care professionals, we want you to know that we remain as diligent as ever in protecting the health and safety of our patients and staff.
+We are diligent in protecting the health and safety of our patients and staff.
 Here is a list of the steps we are taking to make sure our team and patients are safe:

 - We are waiving all cancellation fees and are rescheduling patients who exhibit cold, flu-like, and/or COVID-19 symptoms.